This course is for students 16-18 years of age, or 11th and 12th grades, no exceptions.

 - Outlining source material according to MLA format

-- Writing a rough draft of an MLA research essay using parenthetical citations
+- Writing a first draft of an MLA research essay with parenthetical citations

-- Providing constructive feedback of other students’ rough drafts (a virtual “read-around”)
+- Providing constructive feedback of other students' first drafts (participating in a “virtual peer review”)

 - Composing a final draft of the essay according to MLA format